sansinghsanjay/Misc_python_scripts/docker_project/docker_basic_tutorial.md

 Command to load the docker image:
 `$ docker load --input <image_name>.tar`
 12. Now, you can run the docker image by the command provided in step 8 (above)

+## Docker - Entrypoint
+In Dockerfiles, and ENTRYPOINT instruction is used to set executables that will always run when the container is initiated.
+Unlike CMD commands, ENTRYPOINT commands cannot be ignored or overriden, even when the container runs with command line arguments stated.